meaniscule/digital-ocean-deployer/readme.md

 ```
 sudo ./subdomain-site.sh
 ```
 Because the script modifies the nginx file, `sudo` will be required in most cases.

 ## User input
-The script will ask the user for 3 things:
+The script will ask the user for:
 - subdomain
 - domain
 - port
+- app directory name

 For example:
 ```
 dog
 pet.com
 4545
+dog-site
 ```
-This makes a new nginx server with a URL of `dog.pet.com` listening on port `4545`.
+This makes a new nginx server with a URL of `dog.pet.com` listening on port `4545` and sets up your file tree in `/home/user/dog-site`.

 ## Results
 The script does the following: